jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 >Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it.

 This same thing happened through suburnan "American Dream".
 Detached homes got ever more spectular, bigger sizes, designer fashion.
 Cars got bigger, more size, more chrome, more horsepower.
 Televisions increase in size.
-All these were used to promote a "Desperate Housewives" suburban lifestyle of drinking win, holding house parties, and being a office worker who didn't do manual labour but talked alot of saving the world via red / blue politics.
+All these were used to promote a "Desperate Housewives" suburban lifestyle of drinking win, holding house parties, and being a office worker who didn't do manual labour but talked alot of saving the world via red/blue politics.

 And, if we're going to change that, we need to realize all bad stories eventually end badly, so.... shit something is wrong...

 # THE BIG FIGHT

-## Obi Wan In Trouble
+## Le-Marius In Trouble

 Midway through _Star Wars_, the ship taking Skywalker, Obi-Wan, Leia, and the rest is captured by the Death Star; the very ship the secret plans were stolen to destroy.
 It's great writing, because the heroes have to escape it, so they can destroy it.

-Well I hope you took notes Skywalker.
+Well I hope you took notes Stargazer.
 Because they got me!
 The antagonists have me in a Darth Blockbuster choke hold.
 And I'm in trouble.

 See, I broke the rules.
 Darth Blockbuster shot his Death Star, sent stormtroopers, and I was over powered.
 Not by superior reasoning, philosophy, or ethics.
 No, they over powered me because some extras joined them!

 I'm here, like Rapunzel, trapped in the Death Star, under the watch of extras.
 You have to the secret plans to the rule book.
 And now have to find its weakness, in order to free me.
-I'm being well treated other than being forced to listen to red / blue cable news.
+I'm being well treated other than being forced to listen to red/blue cable news.
 Can you convince the extras I'm a good guy?
 Can you save me?

 Oh what did I do?
 I downloaded a movie from the pirate bay.

 Hurry up!
 Cable news is showing people fly to protest climate change.
 I don't know how much longer I can take this, nevermind the polar bears.
 Help!

-### Skywalker Turns on His Lightsaber
+### Stargazer Turns on His Lightsaber

-Fucking Obi-Wan.
+Fucking Le-Marius.
 How'd he get caught?
 Caught, I didn't even know they were chasing us.
 Shit's getting serious.
 Or shit always is.
 He'd saying something like that.

 So he broke the rules, and the extras agreed, and now he's trapped, and I have to get him out.